seung-lab/ngl_bench/README.md

 ## Example Videos

 ### 1. Human Proofreader in Action
-A proofreader manipulates a neuron, detects an **abnormal cut**, and takes corrective action.
+Example of a human proofreader making a sequence of actions.
+He detects an **abnormal cut**, explores the nearby environment and corrects the error.
 [![Proofreading Video](example_videos/video_1_proofreading_thumbnail.mov)](example_videos/video_1_proofreading_thumbnail.mov)

 ### 2. Model Clicking on the Highest Z Position
-A trained model clicks on the **highest Z position** (blue axis) of a neuron within its field of view.
+Example of a trained model clicks on the **highest Z position** (blue axis) of a neuron within its field of view.
 The action space is limited to clicking only.
-Future improvements could incorporate **zooming out and changing orientation** for efficiency.
+Future improvements could incorporate **zooming out and changing orientation** for faster navigation.
+Manipulating a 3D environment is a difficult task and is one of the main challenges in automated proofreading.
 [![Highest Z Clicker](example_videos/video_2_highest_z_clicker.mov)](example_videos/video_2_highest_z_clicker.mov)

 ### 3. Programmatic Use of Neuroglancer
-Demonstrates **Neuroglancer integration with Python**, showing how the environment can be used in **reinforcement learning (RL)** setups to return images, states, and execute direct actions.
+Existing code for **Neuroglancer integration with Python**, showing how the environment can be used in **reinforcement learning (RL)** setups to return images, states, and execute direct actions.
+The code  was built for fast querying by writing direct Javascript commands with Selenium.
 [![Neuroglancer Environment](example_videos/video_3_environment_thumbnail.mov)](example_videos/video_3_environment_thumbnail.mov)